This page is for our web accessibility policy and how to contact us if you experience any problems.

 We’re always looking to improve the accessibility of this website.
 If you find any problems that are not listed on this page or think we are not meeting accessibility requirements, please contact us at firstname.lastname@example.org

 If you have made a complaint and you are not happy with our response contact the Equality Advisory and Support Service (EASS).

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).

 We’re committed to making this website accessible, in accordance with the accessibility regulations.

-This website is partially compliant with the Web Content Accessibility Guidelines (WCAG) version 2.1 AA standard, due to the non-compliance issues listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines (WCAG) version 2.1 AA standard, due to the non-compliance issues listed above.

 When this statement was prepared

 This statement was prepared on the 2nd of November 2020.
 It was last edited on the 2nd of November 2021.